 Not only that, our Cognitive Ability tests can help you:

 - Save time on structured/unstructured interviews: You don’t need to expend a lot of time shortlisting candidates.
 We do that effort for you.

 - Create a Distinct Hiring Profile for each job role: Each job at a company demands a unique set of skills fueled by personality traits and problem-solving capabilities. iMocha helps you create a distinct hiring profile based on our peer-tested and domain-specific job role tests that are created by subject matter experts.

 - By asking the right questions: iMocha has the largest library of Cognitive Ability questions that are EEOC compliant.

-- Reduce turnaround time: Using Cognitive Assessments in preliminary stages of recruitment By providing ready job-role based tests, actionable and comparable reports, we help professionals save up to 50% time spent on these activities.
-In addition to this, using assessments, only the people who are qualified move to next rounds, saving time spent on interviewing un-fit candidates.
+- Reduce turnaround time: Using Cognitive Assessments in preliminary stages of recruitment By providing ready job-role-based tests, actionable and comparable reports, we help professionals save up to 50% time spent on these activities.
+In addition to this, using assessments, only the people who are qualified move to the next rounds, saving time spent on interviewing un-fit candidates.

 In addition to the aforementioned, we also help by: